How to write implications in research?

 Research implications and recommendations are two distinct sections in academic writing that serve different purposes.
 Both sections are crucial for contextualising the research findings.
 Implications offer an understanding of the study’s broader impact on theory, practice and policy.
 In contrast, recommendations provide a roadmap for future actions and practical applications.
 Together they help bridge the gap between research and its application, ensuring that findings are understood and utilised effectively.

 The implications section explains the significance of the study’s findings and their broader impact.
-This section helps the academic audience understand the theoretical, practical and policy-related consequences of the research.
+It helps the academic audience understand the theoretical, practical and policy-related consequences of the research.
 For example, it might have implications of a study on environmental policies suggesting such regulations can effectively reduce pollution, thereby influencing future policy decisions.

 On the other hand, the recommendations section in research papers provides specific, actionable suggestions based on the study’s findings.
 These recommendations are aimed at practitioners, policymakers and researchers who will take direct action.
 They focus on future-oriented steps and often include practical applications, policy changes and suggestions for further research.
 For instance, if a study finds that a particular teaching method improves student engagement, the recommendation might be to implement this method across schools and conduct further research on its long-term effects.

-Types of research implications
+Types of implications in research

 Theoretical implications

 Theoretical implications relate to the contributions of the research findings to existing theories or frameworks.
+They can have three functions: validation, extension or contradiction of findings.

 • Validation: How the findings support or validate existing theories.